skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       /datasets-s3: s3://sky-dataset

     # A setup script (optional) can be provided to run when a cluster is provisioned or a
     # task is launched.
+Alternatively, a single setup command can be provided by removing |
+    # and using the following syntax:
+    # setup: pip install -r requirements.txt
     setup: |
       echo "Begin setup."
       pip install -r requirements.txt
       echo "Setup complete."

-    # Alternatively, a single setup command (optional) can be provided.
-    setup: pip install -r requirements.txt

     # A task script (optional, but recommended) is the main script to run on the
     # cluster.
+Alternatively, a single run command can be provided by removing |
+    # and using the following syntax:
+    # run: python train.py
     run: |
       echo "Beginning task."
       python train.py

-    # Alternatively, a single run command can be provided.
-    run: python train.py